“Moscow is the heart, and Saint Petersburg is the head”

 -This Russian saying was popularized in the time of Peter the Great and references Moscow’s place as the central upholder of Russian traditions while Saint Petersburg looks west into the social and scientific developments of the future.
 Is it still applicable today? – You decide.

-I recently returned from a trip to Moscow, and have been inspired to write a comparison of Russia’s two biggest cities!
+I recently returned from a trip to Moscow, included as part of my study abroad program in St. Petersburg, and have been inspired to write a comparison of Russia’s two biggest cities!
 As a disclaimer, I have visited Moscow twice, for a total of 6 days and visited St. Petersburg 4 times, (and it is where I currently live) for a total of 6 months.
 Clearly, I have had more time to form an opinion of St. Petersburg, but I believe that from my experiences, along with input I’ve gathered from people who live, work, and study in both cities, I have managed to come to a balanced conclusion.

 Many people opined that Moscow is flashier than Petersburg, and when it comes to going out on the town, I agree.
 For everyday street wear, though, I saw a big difference in women’s attire.
 In Moscow you are much more likely to see jeans, whereas in Petersburg skirts and tights are more common.
 Moscow women more frequently wear tennis shoes (including the high-heel version) and Petersburg women are almost always in heels – from the women walking into the ritzy bridal salon on Nevsky to the woman working behind the counter at the post office.
 In this respect, Petersburg is more posh to Moscow’s shock-and-awe glitz and trend following.